maxgrok/maxgrok.github/content/posts/2020-07-24-personal-token-max.md

 As an experiment for Delance, I also setup a microsponsors auction to see if there was enough demand for $MAX to have an auction for my time and have it work.
 Unfortunately, there are some notification issues with knowing when folks bid with microsponsors, so I didn't know that I needed to approve a bid from a $MAX whale, but I sold him $MAX at his bid price.
 This is proof of concept for Delance, except in Delance we'll use NFTs instead of personal tokens (for now).

 I also was gifted, by a $MAX whale, a Uniswap liquidity pool of ETH-$MAX.
 So, it is possible to trade $MAX, since it is an ERC20 token, for ETH and back.
-The link to the Uniswap pool is <a href="https://uniswap.info/pair/0xdb41e3283D0b82476D475B8a2a3f1a0C3D82cA5E">here</a>, if you'd like some $MAX.
+The link to the Uniswap pool is [here](https://uniswap.info/pair/0xdb41e3283D0b82476D475B8a2a3f1a0C3D82cA5E), if you'd like some $MAX.

 ## Conclusion